e27182/nRF52832_pesky/README.md

   flash.jlink - commands for JLink used to flash app hex nrf52832_xxaa.hex.log - logfile of the flash process

 make flash_softdevice - flashes softdevice hex to board.
+Available only in s132\armgcc\Makefile.
 Also, created 2 files in _build folder: flash_softdevice.jlink - command for JLink used to flash softdevice hex s132_nrf52_3.0.0_softdevice.hex.log - logfile of the flash process